baldarian/node-jwt-auth/README.md

 import 'Auth' from 'node-jwt-auth';
 ```

-### Auth(config)
+### new Auth(config)
 We need to use this class to initialize an auth object using which we can authenticate users.

-`options`:
+`config`:

-* `accessSecret`: string which is used to sign/verify access tokens
+* `accessSecret`: string that will be used to sign/verify access tokens
-* `refreshSecret`:  string which is used to sign/verify refresh tokens
+* `refreshSecret`:  string that will be used to sign/verify refresh tokens
-* `mapUserToPayload`: function which receives the user as an argument and returns a payload which then can be signed as token
+* `mapUserToPayload`: function which receives the user as an argument and returns a payload which then will be signed as  a token
-* `mapUserToHashed`: function which receives the user as an argument and returns password
+* `mapUserToHashed`: function which receives the user as an argument and returns password to tie it with the refresh token
-* `mapPayloadToUser`: function
+* `mapPayloadToUser`: async function that takes the payload as an argument and returns the actual user

 ```js